 - Ecosystem for European HPC processors including low-power processors, accelerators, interconnects shall be supported.
 In particular, the JU in a joint effort with the Key Digital Technologies Joint Undertaking shall support the development of low power General Purpose Processor (GPP) and accelerator technologies.
 These developments do not only target the state-driven supercomputer-market but primarily broader, industry-driven markets.
-Processor development shall be driven by industry use cases in cloud and server markets. - Software Stack from operating systems to libraries as well as AI frameworks so as to foster the ease of use and compatibility of the EuroHPC machines from the user perspective. - Integration of technology building blocks, based on modular principles, coordinating resource management across layers of the Software Stack into novel HPC architectures Technologies and systems for the interconnection of classical supercomputing systems with other, often complementary computing technologies, such as neuromorphic or quantum computing technologies. - Technologies for operation and security of HPC systems that take industrial needs into account. - Emerging computing paradigms and their integration into leading supercomputing systems, including High Performance Computing, AI and quantum computing systems - Tools for deployment of industrial-oriented HPC infrastructure and associated software environments and service platforms for industrial innovation. - Tools and procedures forming a minimal common layer of security services that could be a European standard to be implemented by all Hosting Entities.
+Processor development shall be driven by industry use cases in cloud and server markets. - Software Stack components and tools from operating systems to libraries as well as AI frameworks so as to foster the ease of use and compatibility of the EuroHPC machines from the user perspective. - Compliance, design, and organisation of these building blocks that facilitates further integration, based on modular principles, coordinating resource management across layers of the Software Stack into novel HPC architectures Technologies and systems for the interconnection of classical supercomputing systems with other, often complementary computing technologies, such as neuromorphic or quantum computing technologies. - Technologies for operation and security of HPC systems that take industrial needs into account. - Emerging computing paradigms and their integration into leading supercomputing systems, including High Performance Computing, AI, and quantum computing systems. - Tools for deployment of industrial-oriented HPC infrastructure and associated software environments and service platforms for industrial innovation. - Tools and procedures forming a minimal common layer of security services that could be a European standard to be implemented by all Hosting Entities.